IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The IUA Profile applies to use cases where a user authorizes an client application to access health data on behalf of the user using OAuth, including:

 A healthcare professional uses a server hosted web application to access a patient's electronic health record (EHR) using RESTful transactions.
 The web application has been registered beforehand at the Authorization Server with client identifier and client authentication method (e.g. client secret) by a system administrator.
 When accessing a view on the EHR, the browser is redirected to the EHR's Authorization Server.
 The Authorization Server authenticates the healthcare professional either by enabling the user to enter the authentication factors (e.g. username, password and 2nd factor) or by redirecting to an Identity Provider (IdP).
 This step may be omitted if the browser already has an authenticated session (e.g. session cookie).
 After user authentication, the Authorization Server performs the necessary steps to authorize the web application access to the EHR data with application specific scope, either by contract or by explicit consent given by the healthcare professional.
-When authorized, the web application retrieves an access token which authorizes it to request and retrieve,on behalf of the healthcare professional the EHR data from the Resource Server(s) with an application-specific scope .
+When authorized, the web application retrieves an access token which authorizes it to request and retrieve, on behalf of the healthcare professional the EHR data from the Resource Server(s) with an application-specific scope .

 A healthcare professional uses a single page web application to access a patient's electronic health record (EHR) using RESTful transactions.
 At initial startup, the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the steps follow the same steps as in the web application use case above.